SchmidtDSE/spectral_trend_database/README.md

 MODULES AND SCRIPTS TO:

-1. export landsat/s2/yield sample data from GEE [will return to this]
+1. export landsat/s2/yield sample data from GEE
-2. preprocess and put into BQ [will return to this]
+2. preprocess and put into BQ

 3. add raw spectral index data
 	- configuration set up
 	- nice cli
-4. smooth indices and bands [TUESDAY]
+4. smooth indices and bands

-5. compute features: [THURSDAY]
+5. compute features:
 	- feats in early detection for cover crops
 	- green (or wet or soil ... days)
 	- other